blawson69/DoorMaster/README.md

   The player will then be provided a "Break Open" button which will allow them to select the Strength skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to break a door.

    If the attempt to force the door open succeeds, there is a 20% chance to break the door (setting it to the Broken [State](#door-states)) completely, rendering the door useless.
 If a Locked door is forced open, there is also a 10% chance to destroy the lock (Disabled).
-- **Help** - Shows a help menu that explains the other token action buttons.

 - **Key** - This button prompts the player to enter a passphrase.
 If the passphrase is correct, the door will be unlocked.
 If the [key reset function](#keyed-doors) is off, this button will also allow the door to be locked using the passphrase as well.

 - **Disable** - This button allows an attempt to disable a trap.
 If the player controls more than one character, they will be asked to select which character is making the attempt.
 A "Disable Trap" button will then appear to allow them to select the Dexterity skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to disable a trap.

  If enabled in [config](#configuration), a fumble at disabling a trap will trigger the trap.
+- **Help** - Shows a help menu that explains the other token action buttons.

 ## Door Status

 You can see the stats for any door by using the `!door status` command with _any_ door token selected.
-You will be provided the following information:
-- Whether the door is open or closed
-- Re-label the door and switch.
-Enter a word for each to better represent the object.
-Change "door" to "chest", "switch" to "lever", etc. All player dialogs will use the new label.
-- The [State](#door-states) of the door (editable)
-- The [Visibility](#door-visibility) of the door (reveal only)
-- The current Lock DC (editable)
-- The current Break DC (editable)
-- Whether there is a Switch, and its visibility (reveal only)
-- If [keyed](#keyed-doors), whether the lock is enabled (enable only)
-- If keyed, shows the passphrase (editable)
-- If keyed, shows if Key Reset is on or off (toggle)
-- If [trapped](#trapped-doors), whether the trap is active (toggle)
-- If trapped, the current Disable DC (editable)
-- If trapped, a list of the Triggers
-- If trapped, whether the trap resets after it's triggered (toggle)
-- If trapped, whether the door is Broken after it's triggered (toggle)
-- If trapped, the beginning words of the effect
-- How many [Dials](#dials), if any, are in use with the door
-- How many [Tiles](#tiles) and/or Decoys, if any, are in use with the door
-- Whether the tokens are locked (lockable)

-You can also ping the door, switch and lock tokens to easily find those elements on a map that has many doors created.
+All post-creation modifications/updates to your doors are done through this dialog.
+You will be provided information about the door's State, locks, and traps, as well as links to lock tokens and to link other doors.
+You can also ping the door, switch and lock tokens to easily find those elements on a map that has many doors created or when you have placed locks, switches, dials, or tokens away from the door.

 ## Configuration